 If there is no data in the report, check to make sure that Enable Logging is set in Squid, and that the user traffic is going through the proxy as expected.

 Transparent Proxies and HTTP/HTTPS¶

 When using a proxy, it is only possible to intercept HTTP traffic transparently.
 That is, only HTTP traffic may be grabbed automatically and forced through a proxy without intervention from the user or their knowledge.
 This is convenient, since it does not require configuring any settings on the user’s PC.
 The downside is that only HTTP traffic may be captured using this method; It is not possible to intercept HTTPS in the same way.

 Attempting to transparently intercept HTTPS would break the chain of trust created by SSL, causing the user to be greeted with a scary certificate warning when they attempt to access a secure site.
 This warning would be valid in that case, because the proxy is essentially performing a man-in-the-middle attack in order to inspect the user’s traffic.

 The Squid proxy package is capable of intercepting HTTPS, but it cannot be done completely without the knowledge of the user or alterations to their computer.
 At a minimum, intercepting HTTPS requires the installation of a trusted root CA that has been created for this purpose, so that the proxy can appear to use valid certificates.

 The best method is to place the proxy settings into the user’s computer and/or browser software.
 This task can be done manually, via GPO on a Windows Domain, by DHCP, or automatically using WPAD.
-The details of those are beyond the scope of this book, but there is information on many of those tactics on the pfSense Documentation Wiki and pfSense Forum.
+The details of those are beyond the scope of this documentation, but there is information on many of those tactics on Cache / Proxy and Netgate Forum.